-Below are a few common "Getting Started" questions and answers that will help you get the most out of your Hulu Plus subscription.
+Below are a few common questions and answers that will help you get the most out of your Hulu new subscription:

-1. An Account: To start watching Hulu Plus, you’ll first need an account.
-Just head to the official signup page.
+1. An Account: To start watching Hulu, you’ll first need an account - visit the official signup page.

-If this is your first time using the service, you'll be given a free week trial to check it out and see what you think.
-The subscription will automatically roll over into a paid subscription after the trial ($7.99 a month), so if you don't want to keep going, be sure to cancel before the eighth day.
-If you've used Hulu Plus in the past, you won't be eligible for the free trial – but the signup process is the same.
-Just hit "Start my subscription" after you see the message that you'll be charged.
+If this is your first time signing up for a Hulu subscription, you'll be offered a free week trial to test out the service.
+Your trial subscription will automatically roll over into a paid subscription after the trial ($7.99 a month) – if you don't want to keep the subscription, be sure to cancel before the eighth day.
+If you've had a Hulu subscription or trial in the past, you won't be eligible for the free trial, but the signup process is the same.
+Just select "Start my subscription" after you see the message alerting you that you will be charged.

-2. A Device: Next, you'll need some sort of internet-enabled device, such as a supported smart TV, smart phone, or gaming system.
-You can see all of the devices we support here.
-If you already have one of these devices, you can learn more about getting set up here.
+2. A Device: Next, you'll need some sort of internet-enabled device, such as a supported internet-connected TV, smart phone, or gaming system.
+You can see all of the devices that we support here.
+If you already have one of these devices, you can learn more about getting started here.

-If you want to watch from your computer, that’s okay, too!
-Just go to www.hulu.com and log in (in the top right corner of the page) if necessary.
-Then, you can browse for a show and start watching.
+If you’d like to watch Hulu from your computer, just visit hulu.com and log in at the top-right corner of the page.
+Then, you can browse for a show or movie and start watching.

-3. An Internet Connection: Finally, you’ll want to make sure your internet connection meets our system requirements.
-We recommend a downstream bandwidth of 1.5 mbps for Standard Definition videos and of 3.0 mbps for High Definition videos.
+3. An Internet Connection: Finally, you’ll want to make sure that your internet connection meets our system requirements.
+We recommend a download speed of 1.5 mbps for Standard Definition videos and of 3.0 mbps for High Definition videos.

-1. More Videos: With Hulu Plus, you gain access to more seasons and more episodes of your favorite shows.
-One great example is Law and Order: SVU, which has 5 episodes available to free users, while Hulu Plus subscribers can watch over 300 episodes from 15 different seasons.
-There are also plenty of TV shows that are only available to Hulu Plus members.
-You can find a list of all the shows and movies available through Hulu Plus here.
+1. More Videos: With a Hulu subscription, you gain access to more seasons and more episodes of your favorite shows.
+One great example is Law and Order: SVU, which has 5 episodes available to free users, while Hulu subscribers can watch over 300 episodes from 15 different seasons.
+There are also plenty of TV shows that are only available to Hulu subscribers.
+You can find a list of all the shows and movies available through a Hulu subscription here.

-3. High Definition: Additionally, with Hulu Plus you can watch certain programs in HD High Definition quality - which is especially nice when watching on the TV.
+3. High Definition: With a Hulu subscription, you can watch certain programs in HD High Definition quality, which is especially nice when watching on the TV.

-If you see your show listed, click on the thumbnail to be taken to the show page (e.g. http://www.hulu.com/community).
-From there, just click the image for the episode you would like to watch.
-You can also sort by season, if the episode that you want is from a previous season, by clicking "All Seasons" in the "Episodes" section.
+If you see your show listed, click on the thumbnail to be taken to the show page (e.x. http://www.hulu.com/community).
+From there, just click the image for the episode that you would like to watch.
+If the episode that you want is from a previous season, you can sort through available seasons by clicking "All Seasons" in the "Episodes" section.

-If you end up searching at Hulu.com for a show or movie that we don't have the rights to, we do our best to find it for you anyway.
-If we end up finding the video on another site, you'll see it listed in the search results – and we mark these offsite videos with a grey “new window” icon, found in the upper left hand corner of the video thumbnail.
-When you hover over the thumbnail, you’ll see a grey bar that has the name of the site you'll be redirected to.
-For example, searching for a CBS show like The Big Bang Theory sends you to CBS.com.
+If you end up searching on Hulu.com for a show or movie that we don't have the rights to, we do our best to find it for you anyway.
+If we end up finding the video on another site, you'll see it listed in the search results – and we mark these offsite videos with a grey “new window” icon, found in the upper left-hand corner of the video thumbnail.
+When you hover over the thumbnail, you’ll see a grey bar that has the name of the site where you'll be redirected.
+For example, searching for a CBS show, like The Big Bang Theory, sends you to CBS.com.

-Want a quick way to access new episodes of all of your favorite shows, without having to seek out the individual episode on each show page?
-Your Queue and Favorites lists are designed to do just that: provide one place where the shows and episodes you want to see are easily accessible.
-You can view your Queue by hovering your mouse over your name in the upper right corner of the Hulu.com page, which will make a small menu appear.
+Both your Queue and Favorites are quick ways to access new episodes of all of your favorite shows without having to seek out individual episodes.
+Your Queue and Favorites provide a place where the shows and episodes that you want to see are easily accessible.
+You can view your Queue by hovering your mouse over your name at the upper-right corner of the Hulu.com page, which will make a small menu appear.

 To add an episode to your Queue, hover your mouse over the thumbnail for the episode.
 At the bottom of the menu that pops out, you'll see an "Add to Queue" option.

 If you're interested in watching an entire season or series in a row, but don't want to add each episode individually, we've got you covered there as well.
 If you click on the "Episodes" label (seen on the left side of the previous image), you will be taken to a large list of episodes.
-On the right side of that episode list will be an "Add All to Queue" option.
+There will be an episode list on the right side of that page that will show an "Add All to Queue" option.
 You can add an entire series, or only one specific season - you'll be able to see your selection on the left side of the screen (where the image says "All Seasons").

-Several of the shows you follow may be about to start new seasons; the "Add All to Queue" function won't work for those upcoming episodes, as they aren't yet available.
-A great choice is to add the show to your Favorites, because when a show is in your Favorites, new episodes will automatically be added to your Queue when they premiere on Hulu Plus.
-To add a show as one of your Favorites, go to the show page and select the "Favorite" option underneath the large picture at the top of the page.
+Several of the shows that you follow may be about to start airing new seasons; the "Add All to Queue" function won't work for those upcoming episodes, as they aren't yet available.
+A great option is to add the show to your Favorites, because the new episodes will then automatically be added to your Queue when they premiere on Hulu.
+To add a show as one of your Favorites, go to the show's main page and select the "Favorite" option underneath the large picture at the top of the page.
 The plus symbol will change to a check mark, and you will see the show listed at ( www.hulu.com/favorites ).

 You can remove videos or shows from your Queue or Favorites list at any time by clicking the trash can icon next to that particular selection.